-- 1) Article III, SERVICES, is amended to read as follows: - A. The Contractor agrees to provide Professional Engineering Services ("Services") in connection with the Project as described in Exhibit A, and as amended for additional tasks by Amendment Number 2 (Exhibit A-2).
+- 2) Article III, SERVICES, is amended to read as follows: - A. The Contractor agrees to provide Professional Engineering Services ("Services") in connection with the Project as described in Exhibit A, and as amended for additional tasks by Amendment Number 1, Amendment Number 2, and Amendment Number 3 (Exhibit A-3).
 The City retains the right to make changes to the quantities of service within the general scope of the Agreement at any time by a written order.
 If the changes add to or deduct from the extent of the services, the compensation shall be adjusted accordingly.
 All such changes shall be executed under the conditions of the original Agreement. - B. Quality of Services under this Agreement shall be of the level of quality performed by persons regularly rendering this type of service.
 Determination of acceptable quality shall be made solely by the Contract Administrator. - C. The Contractor shall perform its Services for the Project in compliance with all statutory, regulatory, and contractual requirements now or hereafter in effect as may be applicable to the rights and obligations set forth in the Agreement.
-The Contractor shall also comply with and be subject to the City of Ann Arbor policies applicable to independent contractors. - D. The Contractor may rely upon the accuracy of reports and surveys provided to it by the City (if any) except when defects should have been apparent to a reasonably competent professional or when it has actual notice of any defects in the reports and surveys. - 2) Article V, COMPENSATION, is amended to read as follows: - A. The Contractor shall be paid in the manner set forth in Exhibit B, and as amended by Amendment Number 2 (Exhibit B-2).
-The total fee to be paid the Contractor for the Services shall not exceed \$340,700.00.
+The Contractor shall also comply with and be subject to the City of Ann Arbor policies applicable to independent contractors. - D. The Contractor may rely upon the accuracy of reports and surveys provided to it by the City (if any) except when defects should have been apparent to a reasonably competent professional or when it has actual notice of any defects in the reports and surveys.

+- 3) Article V, COMPENSATION, is amended to read as follows: - A. The Contractor shall be paid in the manner set forth in Exhibit B, and as amended by Amendment Number 1, Amendment Number 2, and Amendment Number 3 (Exhibit B-3).
+The total fee to be paid the Contractor for the Services shall not exceed \$440,700.00.
 The original contract amount was \$100,000.00.
-The Amendment No. 1 amount was \$115,700.00.
-The Amendment No. 2 amount is \$125,000.00.
-Payment shall be made monthly, unless another payment term is specified in Exhibit B or Exhibit B-1, following receipt of invoices submitted by the Contractor, and approved by the Contract Administrator.

-- B. The Contractor will be compensated for Services performed in addition to the Services described in Article III, only when the scope of and compensation for those additional Services have received prior written approval of the Contract Administrator. - C. The Contractor shall keep complete records of work performed (e.g. tasks performed, hours allocated, etc.) so that the City may verify invoices submitted by the Contractor.
+Amendment No. 1 amount was \$115,700.00.
+Amendment No. 2 amount was \$125,000.00.
+Amendment No. 3 amount is \$100,000.00.
+Payment shall be made monthly, unless another payment term is specified in Exhibit B or Exhibit B-3, following receipt of invoices submitted by the Contractor, and approved by the Contract Administrator. - B. The Contractor will be compensated for Services performed in addition to the Services described in Article III, only when the scope of and compensation for those additional Services have received prior written approval of the Contract Administrator. - C. The Contractor shall keep complete records of work performed (e.g. tasks performed, hours allocated, etc.) so that the City may verify invoices submitted by the Contractor.
 Such records shall be made available to the City upon request and submitted in summary form with each invoice.